paperplanefactory/paperplane-photography-theme/README.md

 * display images on all devices without being cropped;
 * allow photographers maximum editorial control;
 * web performance;
-* indexing also on a site based mainly on images;
+* indexing also if site is based mainly on images;

 ### :sunglasses: Features:
 * dark or clear mode navigation;